SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 * subject - The email's subject
 * fromDisplayName - The display name that will appear on the sender
 * toAddress - The email address to whom the email should be sent
+* attachment - Name of the File to attach in email

 ---